 Tim Zerillo is a Maine civil and criminal trial attorney.
+In 2019, Top Rated Local named his law firm the #1 law firm in Maine.
 He been recognized by the National Trial Lawyers “Top 100” attorneys.
 He has been elected to “New England Super Lawyers” every year since 2010.

 Attorney Zerillo's practice focuses primarily on criminal defense and civil litigation for plaintiffs and victims.
 Attorney Zerillo's career has reflected a strong commitment to represent the injured and the accused.

 On the civil side of his practice, Attorney Zerillo regularly handles complex tort, personal injury, wrongful death and civil rights cases in which the damages to his clients have been significant.
 He has represented those who have suffered amputations, paralysis and other serious injuries in accidents that were not their fault.
 Prior to becoming a lawyer, Tim was an Allstate Insurance Company claims representative.
 He uses his knowledge of the insurance industry to help his clients achieve the best results for their injuries.
 He also handles complex "bet the house" business litigation and family disputes.

 - Supreme Court of the United States of America

 - United States District Court, District of Maine

 - First Circuit Court of Appeals, Boston, Massachusetts